Explore:1. travel through an (unfamiliar) area in order to learn about it. 2. inquire into or discuss (a subject) in detail.

-My best theory is that it's because I am already always "abroad".
-If you alter definition 1 a bit to read "live in a (unfamiliar) country in order to learn about it," you see what I'm actually exploring—living in a foreign country.
+My best theory is that it’s because I am already always “abroad”.
+If you alter definition 1 a bit to read “live in a (unfamiliar) country in order to learn about it,” you see what I’m actually exploring—living in a foreign country.
 The local quirks and habits of both people and language.
 The customs, the foods, the oddities, the niceties.
-The woven paper hearts on the Christmas tree, the oversharing when drunk, the blank stare when you do something not Norwegian or ask them about something that seems blazingly obvious to them, the adding of ketchup to spaghetti with tomato sauce (they've stopped doing that now), the years spent trying to nail down exactly how to wish someone a happy new year.
+The woven paper hearts on the Christmas tree, the oversharing when drunk, the blank stare when you do something not Norwegian or ask the locals about something that seems blazingly obvious to them, the adding of ketchup to spaghetti with tomato sauce (they’ve stopped doing that now, thank goodness), the years spent trying to nail down exactly how to wish someone a happy new year.

 This explorer stays busy staying at home.